 A Cool Vibe

 When thinking of Berlin, concrete buildings, bleak cityscapes, grey weather and of course, the Second World War and Hitler come to mind.
-When we visited the city, the sun was shining (most of the time!) and we discovered funky bars, excellent restaurants and an edgy, but cool vibe.
+However, when we visited the city, the sun was shining (most of the time!) and we discovered funky bars, excellent restaurants and an edgy, but cool vibe.

 Our Base in Mitte